ellraiser/beenet/readme.md

 ## Nerds Only
 If ur a nerd and know what you're doing you don't need to bother using the releases, you can just download the repo and run locally through the terminal - you'll need node and electron installed!

 There's a lot of differences between this server and the real BeeNet the game uses by default, I've stripped out a lot of stuff not needed so if something seems missing then it probably is!
-Also yea dont @ me i know electron sucks but im lazy
+The game client itself handles all the sync actions, the server is just sending the data to the correct clients based on the host, so keep in mind there's a whole other side of the multiplayer you can't see.